- Societal role

-The majority of activities in the field of sport now focus on implementing the Council's Recommendation to promote health-enhancing physical activity (HEPA) in order to encourage the development of effective policies in the Member States.
+The majority of activities in the field of sport now focus on implementing the Council Recommendation on promoting health-enhancing physical activity (HEPA) across sectors in order to encourage the development of effective policies in the Member States.

 DG EAC has also been responsible for supporting projects in the field of physical activity in since 2009, and has included the promotion of HEPA as one of the priorities of the Erasmus+ programme, as well as part of the 2013-2017 European Statistical Programme for Sport.

 The Commission has organised a seminar on "Encouraging Participation in Sport and Physical Activity", bringing together project co-funded by the EU from 2014 to 2016 under the sport chapter of the Erasmus+ programme, to exchange ideas, best practices, share case studies, and find possible synergies across the programme.